RMoran98/pawsome-pudding/README.md

 To deploy this website, first clone it under the code dropdown menu at the [GitHub Respository](https://github.com/RMoran98/pawsome-pudding).
 Next, navigate to settings > pages in the cloned GitHub repository.
 Under Build and Deployment > Branch, select main for the branch and save.

 The live link for the website can be found [here](https://rmoran98.github.io/pawsome-pudding/).

+### Local Deployment
+Copy and paste the following into your IDE: `https://github.com/RMoran98/pawsome-pudding.git` followed by the `git clone` command and hit enter.
+Once your IDE has finished cloning the repository, next type `cd pawsome-pudding/` and hit enter.
+Then type `clone .` and hit enter a final time.

 ## Credits
 ### Content